Dobrinj: Economy

 Of the larger economic entities, only a construction company in Šilo operates in the municipality.

 There are about 30 artisans in the Dobrinj municipality.
 Nevertheless, a large part of the locals work outside their municipality.

-Although it has significant tourism resources, such as: a preserved environment and rich cultural and historical heritage, the Dobrinj municipality does not have a developed tourist offerings.
-The most important tourist destination is the town of Silo, which is the seat of the local tourist board.
-The only accommodation capacities are in apartments and rooms for rent, except in Šilo mostly in Čižići, Soline and Klimno.
+Although it has significant tourism resources, such as a preserved environment and rich cultural and historical heritage, the Dobrinj municipality does not have developed tourist offerings.
+The most important tourist destination is the town of Šilo, which is the seat of the local tourist board.
+The only accommodation capacities are in apartments and rooms for rent, except in Šilo mostly in Čižići, Soline, and Klimno.
 In recent years, there has been a growing demand for coastal-style inland remodeled homes.

-Particularly great potential for tourism development exists in the Soline bay.
+Particularly great potential for tourism development exists in Soline Bay.
 One of the resources of this bay is the healing mud at the Meline site.
-The Sulinj peninsula, which closes the Soline bay, is mentioned as probably the first golf course on the island of Krk.
+The Sulinj peninsula, which closes Soline Bay, is mentioned as probably the first golf course on the island of Krk.

 An important prerequisite for tourism, good transport links, is the existing one: the municipality is a 20-minute drive away from any tourist center on the island and from the Krk Bridge that connects the island to the mainland.
 In the neighboring municipality of Omisalj is the Rijeka Airport.

 Formerly of great economic importance were shipbuilding, fishing, and agriculture.

 Today, sheep and olive growing as sole agricultural industries of importance.
 The big problem for sheepdogs in the last ten years has been caused by bears and wild boars.
 Bears do not live permanently on the island of Krk, but come for the winter hibernation, flooding the Vinodol Channel.
 Sometimes they destroy whole flocks of sheep.
 In addition to causing considerable damage to agriculture, wild boar herds also pose a risk to people moving through the forest and even in the villages at night.

 Olive growing in the municipality of Dobrinj has not been restored and developed as in some other municipalities on the island of Krk, for example Punat, Krk.
 Despite the municipality subsidizing the purchase of olive seedlings, the number of renewed or new olive trees has not yet reached its former numbers, for this region.
 The largest issue in the renovation of the olive groves is the great fragmentation of the estates and unresolved property and legal relations.
 However, there is an olive oil production plant in Polje for the production of olive oil.

 The once intensively cultivated "Dobrinj field" stretching from Dobrinj, along Potok, all the way to the Soline Bay, is now almost completely neglected.

-Monuments and Sights
+Monuments and sights

-Church of St. Vid
+Church of St. Vitus

-The Church of St. Vid dates from 1100.
+The Church of St. Vitus in Sveti Vid Dobrinjski dates from 1100.